jayvilla/fullstackjs-interview-1/README.md

 ##### Requirements

 - Finish the sign up page (FE)
-  - You will want to create a react form that follows the [Users API](http://localhost:9001/api/users/#/) for creating a new user
+  - You will want to create a react form that utilizes the [Users API](http://localhost:9001/api/users/#/) for creating a new user
+    - (Note: To access the api from the server side, you should use **nestjs:3000** as the base url)
+  - You are welcome to use material ui or build/style components from scratch if you want
-  - Validation is welcome
+  - Form validation is essential
 - Update search users endpoint (BE)
   - Currently the search endpoint does a strict search
   - We want to be able to have a more flexible search (ie. case insensitive, partial emails, names, etc...)